 Perfect for those staying at the Ungasan Clifftop Resort, as this chilled out beach club can only be reached by taking a quick trip on a funicular railway which departs from inside the resort.
 Once you get to the bottom of the cliff, you will find yourself on a pristine stretch of private beach.
 The club serves a wide range of foods and cocktails (my pick would be the Tangerine and Passion Mojito) as well as a range of complimentary watersports.
 Basically, this is the perfect place to hang out on a relaxed beach day.
 When night comes around, kick back on a bean bag and enjoy a campfire under the stars.

 Location: Jalan Pantai Selatan Gau Banjar Wijaya Kusuma Ungasan, Pecatu, Kuta Sel., Kabupaten Badung, Bali 80362, Indonesia

 NOTE: This article was contributed by Bali Villas.
-With extensive experience in servicing Australian clients, Bali Villas know exactly what families are looking for in terms of location, style and pricing.
+With extensive experience in servicing Australian clients, Bali Villas know exactly what families are looking for in terms of location, style, and pricing.
 Each of their family-friendly villas situated on the beautiful island of Bali have been hand-picked by their ‘family expert’ – someone with children who knows exactly what families are looking for.
 Contact Bali Villas for a short consultation, and they will be able to find you the perfect villa.
-Bali Villas aim to take the stress out of planning your holiday, so you can concentrate on creating lasting memories with your family.’
+Bali Villas aims to take the stress out of planning your holiday, so you can concentrate on creating lasting memories with your family.’